m-arioux/vscode-pastinator/README.md

 ## Extension Settings

 There are no settings for now.
 If you have ideas, let me know with an issue!

+## Planned features

+- A new setting to let users define a regex to search in the copied code a filename to use

 ## Known Issues